 Development application An application for consent to carry out development, but does not include an application for a complying development certificate.

 development application.

-warkning: This is a controlled document, hardcopies of this document may not be the latest version.
 Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.a